Boundary-only weak deflection angles from isothermal optical geometry: Construction of the Cutoff Manifold

 with $\gamma$ the photon curve from $S$ to $R$, $C_S$ and $C_R$ auxiliary curves issuing from $S$ and $R$, and $C_\Gamma$ a closing curve connecting their endpoints.
 For this standard quadrilateral construction, the Gauss-Bonnet theorem \eqref{2.23} can be rearranged into the explicit identity

 where $\Phi_{RS}\equiv\phi_R-\phi_S$ and the corner-angle contribution has been expressed in terms of $\Psi_R$ and $\Psi_S$ so that Eq. \eqref{2.26} is equivalent to Eq. \eqref{2.22}.
-In the static case, $k_g(\gamma)=0$ (Eq. \eqref{2.25}), and one may choose $C_S$ and $C_R$ to be optical geodesics so that only the closing-curve geodesic curvature contributes among the boundary $k_g$ terms.
+In the static case, \(k_g(\gamma)=0\) (Eq. \eqref{2.25}).
+Moreover, choosing \(C_S\) and \(C_R\) as optical geodesics does not conflict with the finite-distance angle definition, provided their tangents at \(S\) and \(R\) coincide with the outward radial directions used in defining \(\Psi_S\) and \(\Psi_R\).
+The corner-angle terms depend only on these endpoint tangent directions, while the remaining dependence on \(C_S\) and \(C_R\) enters through their geodesic-curvature integrals.
+In the static, rotationally symmetric cases treated later, the coordinate-radial curves \(\phi=\mathrm{const}\) satisfy both requirements, so \(k_g(C_S)=k_g(C_R)=0\).

-In the remainder of our analysis, Eq. \eqref{2.23} is the fundamental geometric identity: the subsequent task is to choose $D$ and $C_\Gamma$ so that the boundary terms are tractable and, crucially, to rewrite the curvature area contribution $\iint_D K\,dS$ in a form that can be evaluated purely from boundary data in appropriately chosen coordinates.
+Equation \eqref{2.23} is the underlying Gauss--Bonnet relation for piecewise smooth domains on the optical manifold, while Eq. \eqref{2.26} is the corresponding finite-distance identity specialized to the present quadrilateral lensing construction.
+In the remainder of the paper, Eq. \eqref{2.26} serves as the practical starting point: the subsequent task is to choose \(D\) and \(C_\Gamma\) so that the boundary terms are tractable and, crucially, to rewrite the curvature area contribution \(\iint_D K\,dS\) in a form that can be evaluated purely from boundary data in appropriately chosen coordinates.